pjagielski/disclojure-ui/README.md

 [Disclojure](https://github.com/pjagielski/disclojure) is a live-coding environment for [Overtone](https://github.com/overtone/overtone) and [Leipzig](https://github.com/ctford/leipzig).

 ## What is Leipzig?
 [Leipzig](https://github.com/ctford/leipzig) is a composition library for [Overtone](https://github.com/overtone/overtone) created by [Chris Ford](https://github.com/ctford).
-It provides a DSL which allows you to model melodies playable by Overtone with Clojure collections.
+It provides a DSL which allows you to model melodies playable by Overtone with convenient transformations of Clojure collections.

 An example Leipzig melody:
 ```clojure